tomtrasmontero/React_Blog/README.md

 # React_Blog_From_Scratch

-Fullstack Reack Blog build from the scratch.
+Fullstack React Blog.
+Built from the scratch.
 Using React/Redux, Express, Node, & PostgreSQL.